Odeon Theatre, Christchurch: History

 Ownership changed in 1960 to Kerridge-Odeon Ltd, and the building was renamed Odeon and reopened on 27 September 1960.
 Extensive changes were undertaken, including the removal of the parapet, reduction of seating down to 720, updating of the cinema equipment, and introduction of a coffee lounge.
 Through competition with television, patronage declined and the theatre eventually closed.
 The building was purchased in 1983 by the Sydenham Assembly of God, who used it for religious gatherings from 1985.

 The building was bought in 2003 by a group of businessmen, who in May 2004 applied for demolition consent.
 In response, the Odeon Theatre Trust was formed by residents concerned for the preservation of the building.
 Ownership changed again in December 2006, when Property Ventures Ltd, the development company of David Henderson, purchased it.
 Property Ventures had its office in a building diagonally opposite the Odeon Theatre at 179 Tuam Street.
 When Henderson's companies got into financial difficulties, Christchurch City Council controversially bought five of his inner city land holdings in August 2008, but not the Odeon Theatre.
 Henderson was placed in bankruptcy in November 2010.

 During the years of the Sydenham Assembly of God ownership, a large yellow illuminated cross was displayed on the theatre's frontage (the bracket still visible in photos post-2008).
 Henderson used the cross in the SOL Square development (located on the north side of the Property Ventures head office) and styled one of the bars as the Yellow Cross, prominently displaying the cross on the roof apex.

 In 2009, Christchurch actor and director Mark Hadlow campaigned for the Odeon Theatre to be turned into an arts complex for an estimated NZ$60m.

 Heritage listing

-On 26 November 1981, the building was registered by the New Zealand Historic Places Trust as a Category I historic place, with the registration number 3140.
+On 26 November 1981, the building was registered by the New Zealand Historic Places Trust (now Heritage New Zealand) as a Category I historic place, with the registration number 3140.
 The building is recognised as the once largest public meeting venue in Christchurch, the oldest remaining theatre in Christchurch, and the then country's oldest masonry theatre.
 Of significance is the use of the building by Kate Sheppard.
 Another aspect is the building's association with two important Christchurch designers, Lambert and S. Luttrell.
+Its category I listing recognises it as a place of "special or outstanding historical or cultural heritage significance or value".